-fee-for-service beneficiaries who received care from an FQHC or RHC participant.16 The proposed rule would have further encouraged ACOs to steer beneficiaries to FQHCs.
-RHCs, or Critical Access Hospitals (CAHs) (which may be 340B-eligible) by allowing "one-sided" ACOs in which at least 50 percent of beneficiaries had at least one encounter with an FQHC, RHC, or CAH participant to share in savings on a "first dollar" basis.17
+Importantly, the Final Rule eliminates certain incentives outlined in the proposed rule for ACOs to steer patients to covered entities.
+For example, in order to encourage ACOs to include Federally Qualified Health Centers (FQHCs), which are 340B-eligible, and Rural Health Clinics (RHCs), which are not 340B-eligible, as participants, the proposed rule would have provided a sliding scale-based increase in the shared savings rate, of up to 2.5 percent under the "one-sided" shared savings model and up to 5 percent under the "two-sided" model, for ACOs that included an FQHC or RHC as a participant.
+15 The exact number of extra points would have depended on the number of Medicare fee-forservice beneficiaries who received care from an FQHC or RHC participant.16 The proposed rule would have further encouraged ACOs to steer beneficiaries to FQHCs, RHCs, or Critical Access Hospitals (CAHs) (which may be 340B-eligible) by allowing "one-sided" ACOs in which at least 50 percent of beneficiaries had at least one encounter with an FQHC, RHC, or CAH participant to share in savings on a "first dollar" basis.17

-The MSSP Final Rule, by contrast, does not adopt the proposal to increase the shared savings rate for including FQHCs or RHCs as ACO participants.18 The MSSP Final Rule also allows all ACOs to share in savings on a "first dollar" basis, so there is no longer any need for a net savings threshold exemption based on beneficiary encounters with FQHC, RHC, or CAH participants.
+The MSSP Final Rule, by contrast, does not adopt the proposal to increase the shared savings rate for including FQHCs or RHCs as ACO participants.
+The MSSP Final Rule also allows all ACOs to share in savings on a "first dollar" basis, so there is no longer any need for a net savings threshold exemption based on beneficiary encounters with FQHC, RHC, or CAH participants.
 Together, these changes reduce incentives for ACOs with multiple entities to steer patients to FQHC, RHC, and CAH participants.
 On the other hand, the MSSP Final Rule allows FQHCs and RHCs independently to form ACOs, which they would not have been able to do under the proposed rule.

 However, certain changes in the MSSP Final Rule may encourage ACO referrals to Disproportionate Share Hospitals (DSHs), another category of entity that may be 340B-eligible.
-The MSSP Final Rule removes the special payments that Medicare makes to DSHs from the benchmark and actual spending figures that are used to measure Medicare's savings from an ACO (as discussed in Part I above, the savings attributed to an ACO equal the "benchmark" Medicare Part A/B spending for the ACO's beneficiaries that would have occurred without the ACO, minus the actual Part A/B spending for the ACO's beneficiaries that occurred with the ACO).
-CMS excluded the special DSH payments because these higher payments "could create incentives for ACOs to avoid appropriate referrals to [DSH] hospitals in an effort to demonstrate savings."19 However, CMS notes that it "plan[s] to monitor this issue to help us determine whether these adjustments should be maintained and may revisit it in future rulemaking as we gain more experience with the [MSSP]."20
+The MSSP Final Rule removes the special payments that Medicare makes to DSHs from the benchmark and actual spending figures that are used to measure Medicare's savings from an ACO (as discussed above, the savings attributed to an ACO equal the "benchmark" Medicare Part A/B spending for the ACO's beneficiaries that would have occurred without the ACO, minus the actual Part A/B spending for the ACO's beneficiaries that occurred with the ACO).
+CMS excluded the special DSH payments because these higher payments "could create incentives for ACOs to avoid appropriate referrals to [DSH] hospitals in an effort to demonstrate savings."
+However, CMS notes that it "plan[s] to monitor this issue to help us determine whether these adjustments should be maintained and may revisit it in future rulemaking as we gain more experience with the [MSSP]."

-Certain commenters also expressed concerns that the MSSP could contribute to the inappropriate expansion of the 340B program, because "ACOs, ACO participants, and ACO providers/suppliers who also participate in the 340B program . . . may purchase and administer drugs for patients of other ACO participants and providers/suppliers."21 CMS responded to these concerns in the MSSP Final Rule. emphasizing that:
+Certain commenters also expressed concerns that the MSSP could contribute to the inappropriate expansion of the 340B program, because "ACOs, ACO participants, and ACO providers/suppliers who also participate in the 340B program . . . may purchase and administer drugs for patients of other ACO participants and providers/suppliers."
+CMS responded to these concerns in the MSSP Final Rule, emphasizing that: